-- In Greek and German, some 100- and 200-level language courses meet four days a week in 50-minutes sessions - In Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Russian and Spanish, 100- and 200-level language courses in other departments generally meet five days a week in 50-minute sessions. - Studio art courses meet two days a week in two-hour sessions. - Music lessons taught by full-time faculty include 5 hours of lessons for each FTE. - In Theatre and Dance, dance performance groups and theatre productions commonly meet 3-4 hours per week for most of the semester and for more than 20 hours over in the week before a performance or production. - Across the College, seminar courses often meet in 3-hour blocks.
+- In Greek and German, some 100- and 200-level language courses meet four days a week in 50-minute sessions - In Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Russian and Spanish, 100- and 200-level language courses in other departments generally meet five days a week in 50-minute sessions. - Studio art courses meet two days a week in two-hour sessions. - Music lessons taught by full-time faculty include 5 hours of lessons for each FTE. - In Theatre and Dance, contact hours for performance courses include 3-4 hours of class time per week; between 4-18 hours of evening rehearsals per week (depending on whether the course is a theatre productions or dance group); and as performances near-tech week (16 hours), and tech weekend (16 hours). - Across the College, seminar courses often meet in 3-hour (180-minute) blocks.